 These dogs don’t need a lot of grooming – a weekly brush and occasional bath usually suffice.
 But you may want to invest in a vacuum cleaner when the winter coat starts to shed out.

-Because hybrid breeding programs can only partially control for which genes each puppy inherits from each parent dog, it can be hard to know for sure what type of coat your Pomeranian Rottweiler puppy may have as an adult.
+Because hybrid breeding programs can only partially control which genes each puppy inherits from each parent dog, it can be hard to know for sure what type of coat your Pomeranian Rottweiler puppy may have as an adult.

 However, based on what your puppy is likely to inherit from the Pomeranian or Rottweiler parent, you can expect at least some shedding and moderate coat maintenance overall.